Questions & Answers

 encantar.js is a standalone GPU-accelerated Augmented Reality engine for the web.
 The name is derived from the Portuguese and Spanish word encantar, which means: to enchant, to delight, to love, to fascinate, to put a magical spell on someone or something. ![]()

-encantar.js is compatible with all major web browsers:
+encantar.js runs in any device and is compatible with all major web browsers:

 * use Safari 15.2 or later.